 One drummer who definitely deserves more recognition is Budgie from the ever evolving Siouxsie and the Banshees.
 His drumming was always a bit left of center by staying away from by-the-numbers rock beats and creating actual parts for songs.
 He wasn't incredibly technical but he played drums like a producer... never worrying about licks and tricks... just enhancing the melodies and creating a bed for it all to lay in.

-I've been 'the voice of Pearl Drums US' on the internet since we started the Pearl Drummers Forum in the early 2000's then moving on to social media platforms soon after.
+I've been 'the internet voice of Pearl Drums US' since starting our MySpace in the late 90's and eventually progressing to our current social media platforms.
 If you've ever received a Comment, Like, Follow, Reshare, or Message from Pearl US, then that was (and continues to be) me.
 It's a complete joy to interact daily with the worldwide drum community.
-There's always something new to learn and it's a plus when I can assist someone in furthering their passion and knowledge for drumming.
+There's always something new to learn and it's a huge plus when I can assist someone in furthering their passion and knowledge for drumming.

 We recently hit the 500K mark on Pearl's instagram and I'm thankful that we have such a loyal group of followers who love our product... we certainly think it's the best!